instagramreels-net/Instagram/README.md

             color: white; /* Ensures the text is white */ }

-        /* Instagram-like message styling */
         .message {
             font-size: 28px;
             font-weight: bold;
             color: white; /* Ensures the message is white */ }

-        /* Ensures no links or other text override the white color */ a {
+        /* Ensures that all links are white */ a {
             color: white !important;
-        }
+            text-decoration: none; /* Removes the underline from links if needed */ }
     </style>
     <script>